aaronse/esp-iot-framework-examples/README.md

 Some example/experiment projects that use https://github.com/maakbaas/esp8266-iot-framework to help build firmware for ESP8266 and ESP32 MCUs.

 ## Setup
-esp8266-iot-framework lib is needed to build the examples.
+esp8266-iot-framework compiled library, or source code, is needed to build the examples.
+Am using PlatformIO within VS Code on Windows 10.

 Ensure you've read and understand the setup documentation within https://github.com/maakbaas/esp8266-iot-framework